© 2026 WGLT

 Search results for

-• WGLT's The Leadoff is everything you need to know to start your day for Wednesday, March 8, 2023.
-You'll hear about lawmakers who want to change how insurance is regulated in Illinois.
-Plus, a Peoria nonprofit finds a new client in electric automaker Rivian.
+• WGLT's The Leadoff is everything you need to know to start your day for Thursday, Jan.
+26, 2023.
+You'll hear about a judge's ruling in an election case involving the Town of Normal.
+Plus, a new Bloomington resident wants to learn how to drive in the snow and ice.